 These companies are also great for generating personalized gift ideas.
 If you know you want to get somebody a personalized gift, but aren't sure what to get, these companies will often have wide selections great for brainstorming.

 Custom EngravingNow the other side of the personalized engraving world is businesses that do not necessarily maintain specific stock.
 They will custom engrave items that you bring to them.

 Examples: You have a piece of wood from the first house you every lived in or your grandmother's watch and you would like to add an engraving.

-There is a greater risk involved in this kind of engraving for the company since every engraving is potentially a new material with its own unique settings necessary to operate the laser properly.
+The company faces a greater risk with this type of engraving because every engraving potentially requires its own unique settings to operate the laser properly.